Housing Benefit and Council Tax Benefit information.

 Note: Failure to report any changes that may

-result in a decrease in the amount of benefit awarded may lead to
+result in a decrease in the amount of benefit / reduction awarded

 Will you qualify?